Titanic: the sinking of the epic genre?

 Even the way the film was pitched to Twentieth Century Fox as Romeo and Juliet on “that ship” is typical of the grandeur and amorousness Hollywood just couldn’t say no to.
 The notion of the most expensive film ever made being combined with a disaster film / old-Hollywood romance was in many ways a recipe for success, which in essence become a common narrative of some of our most well-remembered surprise hits.

-Before and after Titanic films like Ben-Hur (1959), King Kong (2005), and of course Cleopatra (1963) have all equally benefitted and suffered due to the same kind of narratives, all in their own ways.
-Their reputation of being expensive or ambitious adds to the power and drama of these Hollywood extravaganzas.
+Before and after Titanic, films like Ben-Hur (1959), King Kong (2005), and of course Cleopatra (1963) all equally benefitted and suffered due to the same kind of media narratives.
+Their reputation of being expensive or ambitious added to the power and drama of these big-screen stories.

 It’s this affection and charm that keeps audiences going back to epics.
 The stories and methods used in the production enrich the story of the film, making for a treasure trove of information for both fans and industry experts.
 Entire books, internet pages, and DVD discs can be filled with behind-the-scenes information to help the film live on for generations.
 The stories and trivia from the set can entice audiences and the industry alike.
 A film like Titanic feeds the machine that created it, connecting the world of film in the great circle of blood and strife.